 Our nation faces difficult times, divided on important issues and fearful of the future.
 It seems like every day we are hearing of a new injustice between police and the public.
 The purpose of the City of Angels program is to address the misunderstandings between emergency response personnel and low-income neighborhoods, and end these tragedies.

 Now, more than ever, we must ensure that our kids are not afraid to call for help because of misconceptions about “911” from experience, interactions, or stories from friends and family.
 More importantly, we must give our law enforcement officers the skills and confidence to interact with the communities that they serve.
 What began as a Kids’ ‘touch-a-firetruck’ event outside a stadium has evolved into something far more meaningful for communities.
-City of Angels is our flagship event, and has become more important than ever in this trying time in our country.

 These community “icebreakers” are our way of building bridges and correcting misinformation at young, impressionable ages.

 Are you a local agency or event planner who would like to partner with City of Angels?
 Contact us to find out what impact we can make together.